-- 1. DC IN 19V jack

 - 2. LAN jack

-- 3. Universal Serial Bus (USB 2.0) port
+- 3. Universal Serial Bus (USB 2.0 or 3.0) port

-- 4. Universal Serial Bus (USB 2.0) port

 - 5. Optical disc drive

 - Provided with some models.

-Product appearance depends on the model you purchased.

 DC IN 19V jack

 The AC adaptor connects to this jack in order to power the computer and charge its internal batteries.
 Note that you must only use the model of AC adaptor supplied with the computer at the time of purchase.
 Using the wrong AC adaptor can damage the computer.